 An application for the permit to operate for the concrete batch plant and ancillary equipment has been submitted to the NCUAQMD for review and approval.
 According to the application, the concrete batch plant is anticipated to produce approximately 10,000 cubic yards of concrete per year at a rate of 110 cubic yards per hour.
 Using the aforementioned assumptions in conjunction with information from the U.S. Environmental Protection Agency (USEPA) Emission Factors and AP 42, Compilation of Air Pollutant Emission Factors, for concrete batching, the application includes an estimate of the total PM10 expected from the concrete batch plant of 4.54 pounds per hour (i.e., approximately 49.94 pounds per day) and 0.22 tons per year.
-In comparison to the significance thresholds shown in the local Pollutary sources.
+In comparison to the significance thresholds shown in Entert Reference source not found, the concrete batch plant is not anticipated to exceed the BACT emission rates for stationary sources.
 It should be noted that the proposed concrete batch plant and associated equipment would include dust control systems to minimize or avoid dust production associated with the proposed process.
 In addition, the proposed project is required to comply with all applicable NCUAQMD rules and regulations.